 - It's notable that, in the alpha of the game, Marle could use fire magic.
 You can even see it on the original cover art.

 - Final Fantasy XIII:

 - Kingdom Hearts features many.
 Earth-wielding Lexaeus is the strong, silent type.
 Fire wielder Axel/Lea is impulsive, Saix, who gets his powers from the moon, is both The Stoic and The Berserker.
 Donald Duck with his famous Hair-Trigger Temper had literal Firework magic.
 Ventus is innocent and lighthearted and has Wind and Light as his specialty.
-Sora is a Messianic Archetype and The Power of Friendship is literally his superpower.
+Sora is a All-Loving Hero and The Power of Friendship is literally his superpower.

 - Teen Titans has Beast Boy as the usual shapeshifting trickster.
 Starfire flies, has solar bolts, and is perpetually cheerful, while Raven is a part-demon sorceress who is dark and moody.
 (In the "Freaky Friday" Flip episode, it is revealed that Raven and Starfire's powers are literally tied to their emotions; Star's to her joy and fury, Raven's to calmness and control.)

 - W.I.T.C.H.: Flighty Hay Lin has power over the air element.
 Preppy princess Cornelia, who can't stand dirt and bugs, gets the 'ironic reversal' version: earth powers.

 - Of course, Cornelia's also stubborn and proud.